lchen23/brandloyalty/README.md

 ## Feature insight II

-For the 2nd round of analysis, I decided to first use the lasso method to prune down the number of features, add all the 2nd-order terms into the feature set to include interaction effects, train the random forest model and then extract feature importance score as done previously.Interestingly, I found some of the interaction terms are better predictors than the disc usage # alone.
-For example, as shown in the following figure, in the flex dataset, the No. 1 predictor is the customers use many discs and they like to use coupons when buying stuff.
-In the softcup dataset, the No. 1 predictor is they use many discs and also doing a lot of exercise during the week.
+For the 2nd round of analysis, I decided to first use the lasso method to prune down the number of features, add all the 2nd-order terms into the feature set to include interaction effects, train the random forest model and then extract feature importance score as done previously.
+Interestingly, I found some of the interaction terms are better predictors than the disc usage # alone.
+For example, as shown in the following figure, in the flex dataset, the No. 1 predictor is the customers use many products and they like to use coupons when buying stuff.
+In the Brand B dataset, the No. 1 predictor is they use many products and also doing a lot of exercise during the week.

 <img src='images/feature_insight2.png' width='926' height='379'>